inoahdev/tbd/README.md

                                   writing out (Instead of simply appending .tbd)

 Both local and global options:
-        --macho,                           Specify that the file() provided should only be parsed if it is a mach-o file.
+        --macho,                                 Specify that the file(s) provided should only be parsed if it is a mach-o file
-                                           This option can be used to limit the filetypes parsed while recursing --dsc,                             Specify that the file(s) provided should only be parsed if it is a dyld-shared-cache file.
+                                                 This option can be used to limit the filetypes parsed while recursing
+        --dsc,                                   Specify that the file(s) provided should only be parsed if it is a dyld-shared-cache file.
                                                  Providing --macho or --dsc limits filetypes parsed when recursing --filter-image-directory, Specify a directory to filter dyld_shared_cache images from --filter-image-filename,  Specify a filename to filter dyld_shared_cache images from --filter-image-number,    Specify the number of an dyld_shared_cache image to parse out.
                                                  To get the numbers of all available images, use the option --list-dsc-images --image-path,             Specify the path of an image to parse out.
                                                  To get the paths of all available images, use the option --list-dsc-images -v, --version,                           Specify version of .tbd files to convert to (default is v2).
                                                  This applies to all files where tbd-version was not explicitly set.
                                                  To get a list of all available versions, use the option --list-tbd-versions

 Ignore options:
         --ignore-clients,               Ignore clients field